Custom Trip Plan

 For the beach

 As most of Croatia’s beaches are pebbly or made of very small stones it is advisable to wear sandals.
 You can buy these locally very cheaply if you want.
-Also sold locally are neoprene swimming shoes – these will protect your feet in the water from any sharp stones along the shore.
+Also sold locally are neoprene swimming shoes – these will protect your feet in the water from any sharp stones along the shore, or you could buy these from Amazon.
 Snorkelling gear is a must-have if you want to see the marine life.
 You can buy cheap snorkelling equipment locally or splash out and get good quality items.
 Beach towels are not provided by any accommodation.
 Pack your own or buy locally (make it a souvenir and buy a Croatia flag or map beach towel!)

 Toiletries

 If you’re staying in hotels, basic toiletries will be provided.
 For apartments this is not always provided so we recommend packing your own.
 There are drug stores and convenience stores in all our destinations (though in Plitvice Lakes this might take some finding) if you’d prefer to buy locally.
 Just remember to pack all toiletries that are in containers larger than 100ml/3 fl. oz. in your checked bags otherwise you’ll lose them to the TSA or airport security screeners in Europe.
-If you’re prone to insect bites then some insect repellent is advisable.
+If you’re prone to insect bites then some insect repellent is advisable, but can also be bought locally in any convenience store or supermarket.

 Leave a Comment